AqsaShahzad07/Phython/README.md

-# Python
+# Python Basic Tasks
-hi
+These are my university assignments.
-Basic tasks
+These are basic tasks I performed in my lab.